kayleegeorge/kayleegeorge.github.io/PMpost.md

 During interviews: take time to think through questions thoughtfully, ask clarifying questions, and make sure to be communicating your thoughts with your interviewer throughout!

 Use PM-y language on your resume.
 Some people say to make a custom resume for each role you apply to and it sounds like a good idea but I'm too lazy for that.

+Be generally curious about things.
+Listen to podcasts to learn about new trends or phenomenons.
+Be critical of products you use and think about how you can improve them.
+It'll help you in ideation, product sense, and strategy.